felixschildorfer/harbor/client/README.md

 # Harbor Client - React + Vite Frontend

-A modern React 18 frontend for Harbor, a full-stack CRUD application with Anchor XML editor integration.
+A modern React 18 frontend for Harbor, a full-stack CRUD application for managing Anchor database models.

 ## Overview

-Harbor is a simple CRUD app that integrates the **Anchor Modeler** (a sophisticated database modeling tool) directly into the React UI via an iframe.
-Users can create, edit, and save Anchor XML models without leaving the Harbor interface.

-### Tech Stack
+Harbor Client provides a clean UI to:
+- Create and manage Anchor database models
+- Import/export XML
+- Edit XML in a built-in editor
+- Launch the full **Anchor Modeler** in a new browser tab for advanced model design

+**Tech Stack:**
-- **React 18** with Vite (fast dev server & HMR)
+- React 18 with Vite (hot module reloading)
-- **Axios** for API client layer
+- Axios for API communication
-- **Anchor Modeler** embedded as static HTML/JS in an iframe
-- **CSS** for styling (no additional UI framework)
+- CSS (no additional UI framework)

 ## Quick Start

 ### Prerequisites
-- Node.js 16+ and npm
+- Node.js 18+ and npm
-- Harbor server running on `http://localhost:5000` (API base URL)
+- Harbor backend running on `http://localhost:5000`

 ### Installation & Development